-MISSION: To ensure that FHWA implements a program to oversee the removal of workplace barriers for individuals with disabilities.
-Legal statutes include the Rehabilitation Act of 1973; the ADA as amended; Executive Order 13164, dated July 26, 2000, requiring Federal Agencies to establish procedures to facilitate the provision of reasonable accommodations requests; the Pregnant Workers Fairness Act of 2022 requiring Federal Agencies to offer reasonable accommodations to qualified employees for their known limitations due to pregnancy, childbirth, or related medical conditions, unless it causes an undue hardship; and DOT's Procedures for Processing Reasonable Accommodations Requests from Job Applicants and DOT Employees with Disabilities (DOT Order 1011.B, dated January 14, 2021).

-- 2) FUNCTIONS: Under the executive direction of the AA for HCR, the Reasonable Accommodations Program provides oversight in the following areas: - a) Advocacy: Serves as HQ focal point to other offices regarding administration of the Disability and Reasonable Accommodations Program.
-Represents FHWA through a variety of technical forums dealing with implementation of civil rights in FAHP. - b) Process Management: Develops policy, guidance, and technical assistance in FHWA's commitment to remove workplace barriers impacting employees with disabilities and employees in need of reasonable accommodations.
-Establishes the Disability Program Manager position that is responsible for requesting medical information for employees with a disability in need of reasonable accommodations.
-Provides additional assistance to the decision maker (first-line supervisor).
-A reasonable accommodation is any work environment change or any change to the way things are usually done that results in EEO for an individual with a disability. - c) Program Compliance and Reporting: Reports semiannually on reasonable accommodations requests granted by FHWA managers. - d) Outreach and Consultation: Provides guidance and technical assistance to supervisors, managers and employees on the Disability and Reasonable Accommodations Program.
-Partners with HAHR and HCC to deliver tools and resources to the FHWA workforce. - e) Departmental Coordination: Coordinates regularly with DOCR to ensure that all FHWA programs and activities align with Departmental priorities, guidance, and best practices.
+- MISSION: To ensure that FHWA implements a program to oversee the removal of workplace barriers for individuals with disabilities.
+Legal statutes include the Rehabilitation Act of 1973; the ADA as amended; Executive Order 13164, dated July 26, 2000, requiring Federal Agencies to establish procedures to facilitate the provision of reasonable accommodations requests; and DOT's Procedures for Processing Reasonable Accommodations Requests from Job Applicants and DOT Employees with Disabilities (DOT Order 1011.B, dated January 14, 2021). - 2) FUNCTIONS: Under the executive direction of the Associate Administrator, the Reasonable Accommodations Program provides oversight in the following areas: - a) Advocacy: Serves as HQ focal point to other offices regarding administration of the Disability and Reasonable Accommodations Program.
+Represents FHWA through a variety of technical forums dealing with implementation of Civil Rights in the FAHP. - b) Process Management: Develops policy, guidance, and technical assistance in FHWA's commitment to remove workplace barriers impacting employees with disabilities and employees in need of reasonable accommodations.
+Establishes the Disability Program Manager position that is responsible for requesting medical information.
+Provides additional assistance to the decision-maker (firstline supervisor).
+A reasonable accommodation is any work environment change or any change to the way things are usually done that results in EEO for an individual with a disability. - c) Program Compliance and Reporting: Reports quarterly and annually on reasonable accommodations requests granted by FHWA managers. - d) Outreach and Consultation: Provides guidance and technical assistance to supervisors, managers and employees on the Disability and Reasonable Accommodations Program.
+Partners with HAHR and HCC, to deliver tools and resources to the FHWA workforce. - e) Departmental Coordination: Coordinates regularly with DOCR to ensure that all FHWA programs and activities align with Departmental priorities, guidance, and best practices.